 Roles and Background

 I am a Teaching Fellow in Sociology, responsible for convening a number of undergraduate and PGT modules.
-I'm also responsible for the department's Sociology Seminar Series and I'm part of the team that looks after Widening Participation initiatives.
-In 2018, I co-organised the annual Sociology Study Trip to Amsterdam.
+In 2018-19, I'm also the Deputy Director of Undergraduate Studies.

 I completed my PhD at Warwick in 2016 and my work is around re-narrating the histories of international institutions in order to understand the significance of colonialism in their formation.
 Prior to this, I completed a BA (Hons) in Sociology with a Specialism in Research Methods and an MA in Social Research.

 'Selective Responsibility: History, Power and Politics in the United Nations'

 My doctoral research explored the role of the notion of 'responsibility' within United Nations policies on intervention.
 Using archival material and a methodological approach from historical sociology, this research looks at the mechanisms that allow for the selective enforcement of current United Nations policies with regards to military intervention.
 I argue that from the outset, the United Nations as an institution was grounded in unequal colonial power relations and that these unequal relationships are legitimated through the idea of responsibility, allowing for neocolonialism in contemporary contexts.
 The project aims to re-narrate the history of the United Nations in order to emphasise these colonial origins and to provide an account of the long tradition of anti-colonial resistance to international institutions.

 Funding: Economic and Social Research Council (via the Warwick Social Sciences Doctoral Training Centre)

 In 2018/19 I am the module convenor for: